ergochat/ergo/DEVELOPING.md

-# Developing Oragono
+# Developing Ergo

-This is a guide to modifying Oragono's code.
-If you're just trying to run your own Oragono, or use one, you shouldn't need to worry about these issues.
+This is a guide to modifying Ergo's code.
+If you're just trying to run your own Ergo, or use one, you shouldn't need to worry about these issues.

 ## Golang issues

 You should use the [latest distribution of the Go language for your OS and architecture](https://golang.org/dl/).
 (If `uname -m` on your Raspberry Pi reports `armv7l`, use the `armv6l` distribution of Go; if it reports v8, you may be able to use the `arm64` distribution.)

-Oragono vendors all its dependencies.
-Because of this, Oragono is self-contained and you should not need to fetch any dependencies with `go get`.
+Ergo vendors all its dependencies.
+Because of this, Ergo is self-contained and you should not need to fetch any dependencies with `go get`.
 Doing so is not recommended, since it may fetch incompatible versions of the dependencies.

-If you're upgrading the Go version used by Oragono, there are several places where it's hard-coded and must be changed:
+If you're upgrading the Go version used by Ergo, there are several places where it's hard-coded and must be changed:

 1. `.travis.yml`, which controls the version that our CI test suite uses to build and test the code (e.g., for a PR)
-2. `Dockerfile`, which controls the version that the Oragono binaries in our Docker images are built with
+2. `Dockerfile`, which controls the version that the Ergo binaries in our Docker images are built with
 3. `go.mod`: this should be updated automatically by Go when you do module-related operations